 - (1) A description of the client population, including the proposed number of residents and staffing levels. - (2) The state or county agency responsible for licensing the facility, and the names of at least two (2) contact persons at that agency familiar with the applicant's licensing status. - (3) The type and level of services to be provided. - (4) A statement establishing that the proposed facility conforms with the standards set forth in section 17-6-4 of this Ordinance. - (4) Official minutes summarizing the pre-application review shall be prepared by the Department of Community Development and a copy of such minutes shall be provided to the applicant. - (5) Within fourteen (14) days after the date of the pre-application review, the Department of Community Development shall notify the applicant in writing of its conclusions regarding the requested use with respect to the following items: - (a) Appropriateness of the change with respect to the standards set forth in section 17-6-4 of this Ordinance. - (b) Need, if any, to plat the subject parcel pursuant to the City of Lakewood Subdivision Ordinance. - (c) Any required site plan considerations. - (d) General concerns relating to the anticipated impact upon public rights-of-way and public improvements, as well as appropriate measures to address the impact. - (6) Each applicant shall meet with residents and persons owning property in the vicinity of the site, in accordance with the Neighborhood Referral Program.
-The meeting shall take place pursuant to the Neighborhood Referral Program administrative guidelines which have been adopted and shall be amended by resolution.
-The neighborhood referral meeting shall be held prior to filing a formal application, except for special uses which involve a group home housing eight (8) or fewer client residents meeting the definitions in this ordinance of group homes for: elderly persons; developmentally disabled persons; mentally ill persons; and dependent, neglected children.
-For these specific types of special uses only, the applicant will be permitted to file a formal application, as described in Subsection (7) below, immediately after receipt of the City's written pre-application response.
-The neighborhood referral meeting will occur after filing of the formal application, but at least nine (9) days prior to the scheduled Planning Commission hearing.
+The neighborhood referral meeting shall be held prior to filing a formal application.
+Notification for said meeting shall be as provided in subsection 17-17-4(1)(b), and (c) of this ordinance.